zavvdev/elise-lang/DOCUMENTATION.md

     -> Parse(SourceCode) -> SourceCodeAst
     -> Parse(ShemaCode) -> SchemaCodeAst
     -> Parse(Data) -> ParsedData
+    -> Sema(SchemaCodeAst) -> SchemaCodeAAst
-    -> BindSchema(SchemaCodeAst) -> SchemaBinding           -- This step uses TypeBinder
+    -> BindSchema(SchemaCodeAAst) -> SchemaBinding           -- This step uses TypeBinder
     -> BindData(ParsedData) -> DataBinding                   -- this step uses DataBinder designed for the data
                                                                 being bind.
-    -> Sema(SourceCodeAst, Option<SchemaBinding>) -> SourceCodeAAst -- This step uses TypeBinder in order to
+    -> Sema(SourceCodeAst, SchemaBinding) -> SourceCodeAAst  -- This step uses TypeBinder in order to
                                                                 bind types in source code and default DataBinder for binding language compound data.
                                                                 Schema binding is injected into the
                                                                 global scope (:Data type and other
                                                                 custom types) and any source code
                                                                 data is being bind as we construct AAst.
     -> Validate(SchemaBinding, DataBinding)
     -> Compile(SchemaBinding, SourceCodeAAst) -> Bytecode
     -> VM(Bytecode, DataBinding)